awsdocs/amazon-route53-docs/doc_source/resource-record-sets-creating-import.md

 If you want to create records by importing a zone file, note the following:
 + The zone file must be in RFC\-compliant format\.
-+ The hosted zone must be empty except for the default NS and SOA records\.
 + The domain name of the records in the zone file must match the name of the hosted zone\.
 + Route 53 supports the `$ORIGIN` and `$TTL` keywords\.
 If the zone file includes `$GENERATE` or `$INCLUDE` keywords, the import fails and Route 53 returns an error\.
 + When you import the zone file, Route 53 ignores the SOA record in the zone file\.
 Route 53 also ignores any NS records that have the same name as the hosted zone\.